 Sauvignon Blanc

-The 2018 Labry Sauvignon Blanc sees extended oak aging, up to 22 months – the wine is aged sur lie and stirred at certain intervals for the first 3 months – and then left to age before being racked to tank and then bottled.
+The 2018 Labry Sauvignon Blanc sees extended oak aging, up to 22 months; this wine is aged sur lie and stirred at certain intervals for the first 3 months and then left to age before being racked to tank and then bottled.
 Medium golden in color this wine shows a beautiful diversity of aromatics including initially floral notes, jasmine, honeysuckle, citrus blossom and hints of pineapple.
 Letting the wine evolve further – while still cold in the glass, reveals more tropical notes including banana, mango and papaya along with cantaloupe.
-Noticeable is the texture – no sharpness whatsoever the wine glides across the palate smoothly.
-Notes of mandarin, mineralities with just a hint of vanilla on the finish.
+Noticeable is the texture; there is no sharpness whatsoever as the wine glides across the palate smoothly.
+Notes of mandarin, a minerally character, followed by a hint of vanilla on the finish.
 A generous offering, certainly respective of a warmer site, yet still balanced and complemented by a brightness of acidity.

 Pinot Noir